 On a recent trip to Los Angeles for a course, I took an extra 4 days off and hopped on the Amtrak to San Diego.
 Not only was it a great way to take advantage of my flights, but I also discovered my new favourite American city.

 Surround yourself with positive, life-loving people who also want to fill their spare time full of adventures and awesome experiences.
 Not only will this provide you with a kickass group of friends who will most likely be great human beings, but it will also open up a bunch of new opportunities to try things you may have not otherwise thought of.
 Join a travel collective on Facebook, (such as this one if you’re a girl) or connect with others on Instagram or Twitter.

 5. Try New Things Constantly

-Step out of your comfort zone whenever you can, whether that means hitting a new restaurant on a Saturday night, taking an outdoor climbing class, or booking that overseas tour of your dreams.
+Step out of your comfort zone whenever you can, whether that means hitting a new restaurant on a Saturday night, taking an outdoor climbing class, buying that Groupon for a Paint Night or booking the overseas tour of your dreams.
 Shake up your routine and try something different.
 You won’t regret it.

 6. Start an Adventure Fund

-Contributing to an “Adventure Fund” is something I have been doing for a few years now.
+In the mean time, contributing to an “Adventure Fund” can help move you one baby step closer to your next trip every single day.
+This is something I’ve been doing since I started dating my boyfriend, Sean.
 Every time I stop myself from spending money on something that I really don’t need, I try to make a mental note of it and transfer the amount of money that I would have wasted on silly things into my Adventure Fund instead.
 Those $5 a day lattes, shoes you will only wear once, and mediocre nights out on the town can really add up over time…maybe they will even add up to going towards paying for your next vacation.

 What are some of the ways that you incorporate adventure and exploration into your everyday life when you aren’t able to travel?